cdsantiago/hello-project/README.md

 # hello-project
-This is the project's description, awesome.
+This is a readme, sweet!.